This is Part 2 of a Spring 2024 day trip upon Paint Lick. Check out Part 1, The unlikely wilderness of your home place

 Paint Lick forms the boundary between present-day Madison and Garrard counties, flowing north over a mud-and-gravel bottom before emptying into the Kentucky River just across from my Jessamine County put-in.

 Feeder creeks around here tend to follow a similar distillation pattern.
 At their mouth is a green or brown backwash from the Kentucky River, which being damned, now flows significantly above its natural floodplain.
-As the overflow spills into the mouths of entering streambeds, this backwash travels up-creek in search of its own angle of repose, canceling out for some distance any traditional, forward-moving, laws-of-gravity-following, creek current.
+As the overflow spills into the mouths of entering streambeds, this backwash travels up-creek in search of its hydraulic angle of repose, canceling out for some distance any traditional, forward-moving, laws-of-gravity-following, creek current.

 Riding this Kentucky backwash, paddlers may momentarily defy several universal axiomatics and flow upstream, past the mouth and back into the body of the creek.